hownbey/portfolio/code-block-troubleshooting.md

 ## Fix horizontal scrolling code blocks

 Sometimes, the code block displays all the code in one long line.
 The user has to scroll horizontally to see the code - ew.
 Fix this issue by removing line breaks and replacing them with `\\\n`.
+It's an eyesore in our source code, but displays properly for the user.

 This applies only to cURL headers.
 You don't have to do this with the JSON that follows.